SNAP Benefits in Colorado: How to Apply and Qualify

 In-Person Application

-• Mail the completed form to your county's human services office for processing.
+• Mail the completed form and copies of your documents to your local county office.

 How to Contact EBT Customer Service in Colorado